Two WAY sWITCH

 The Two-Wire Method (Older Style)

 Back in the day, people used only two wires for this setup.
+This older style of 2 way switch wiring is still found in some homes and is often shown in a connection diagram of two way switch for reference, but it lacks the smooth control of modern systems.
 It worked, but not as smoothly.
 It functions more like a toggle on-off-on-off depending on how many times you flip the switches.
 While simpler, it’s less flexible and harder to expand.
 That’s why modern installations usually stick with the three-wire method.

 TWO WIRE METHOD